Kozea/WeasyPrint/docs/install.rst

 CFFI needs *libffi* with development files.
 On Debian, the package is called ``libffi-dev``.

-You should use Python 3 instead of Python 2.
-Seriously.

 If your favorite system is not listed here but you know the package names, `tell us <http://weasyprint.org/community/>`_ so we can add it here.